fish-fiend/homemade-cgm-analysis/README.md

 <br></br>

 ### MOST PRESSING (and hardest to solve) ISSUE — FIXED ☑️
-I finally made it possible for multiple files to be uploaded and analyzed as one dataset!!!
-ANNNNNDDDDD figured out how to turn the indexing/substitution step into a function in order to replace the out-of-range "High" and "Low" values with "400" and "40" <strong>without</strong> sacrificing the ability to wrangle multiple files at once!
+I finally made it possible for up to 4 files (at most an entire year's worth of data!) to be uploaded and analyzed as one dataset!!
+ANNNNNDDDDD  I figured out how to turn the indexing/substitution step into a function in order to replace the out-of-range "High" and "Low" values with "400" and "40" <strong>without</strong> sacrificing the ability to wrangle multiple files at once!

 <br></br>

 ### UPCOMING FEATURES
+  - faster upload processing
   - option to change units between mmol/L and mg/dL (currently mg/dL is the only choice)
   - make the font more readable
   - dark mode option for the graph (maybe)